-Latisse Review: Benefits, Side Effects, Risks, and More
+Latisse Reviews: Side Effects, Benefits, Risks, and More

 Produced by Allergen (the same company who manufactures Botox), the prescription is used to treat hypotrichosis, a technical term for having too few eyelashes.